SGDInstitute/apollo/content/collections/pages/mblgtacc/health-safety.md

         content:
           -
             type: text
             text: 'For the safety of all attendees, students, and staff, please do not come to MBLGTACC if you have received a positive COVID-19 test result or have potential COVID-19 symptoms.
-If you have paid for your registration and are no longer able to attend due to COVID-19, please reach out to us at '
+If you have paid for your registration and are no longer able to attend due to COVID-19, please reach out to us.'
-          -
-            type: text
-            marks:
-              -
-                type: link
-                attrs:
-                  href: 'mailto:support@mblgtacc.org'
-                  rel: null
-                  target: _blank
-                  title: null
-            text: support@mblgtacc.org
-          -
-            type: text
-            text: '. '
       -
         type: heading
         attrs: